-- In a large heavy bottomed skillet cook the chopped green onion in a couple of drizzles of olive oil.
+- To cook: In a large heavy bottomed skillet cook the chopped green onion in olive oil.
 Cook until softened around 1 minute.

 - Add the cauliflower rice, garlic salt and chicken broth.
 Stir well.

-- Cover and cook for 5-8 minutes stirring occasionally until crisp tender or to your preferred texture.
+- Cover and cook for 5-8 minutes stirring occasionally or until crisp tender.
+Adjust texture cooking to your preferred texture.

-- Uncover and add the lime juice and cilantro and 1-2 Tbsp light butter.
+- Uncover and add the lime juice and cilantro and 1-2 tablespoon light butter.
 Mix well.

 - Serve immediately.